"To help our clients create meaningful homes and spaces that add value to daily life."

 Cory Thompson, lead Designer

-Cory, 33, has been interested in building things since his childhood growing up on his families 500 acre cattle farm in small town Mt.
+Cory, 33, has been interested in building and structure since his childhood growing up on his families 500 acre cattle farm in small town Mt.
 Gilead, NC.
 In 2006 he earned an Architectural Technology Degree and began his career at BMH Architects in Wilmington, NC where he gained valuable experience in both large scale commercial and residential projects.

 Following work at the firm in 2013 and with his genuine interest in design and business he founded 2x4 DESIGNS in hopes of helping homeowners and construction professionals with planning, design, and construction phases of building a home.